tselect-npm/access-control/README.md

   const subject = new UserSubject(req.user);

-  // We're passing `body` as a new parameter to can().
-This body will act as the `environment`. const isAllowed = await ac.can(subject, 'posts', 'create', body);
+  // We're passing the body's attributes in the environment in order to let const isAllowed = await ac.can(subject, 'posts', 'create', { body });

-  // For an admin user, since no attributes condition has been defined, any body will be authorized.
+  // For an admin user, since no attributes condition has been defined in the permission, any body will be authorized.
   // For a customer user, the access will only be authorized if both `title` and `content` - and no other attributes - are present.

   if (isAllowed) {